AbdulRafay98/Working-with-File-using-Python/README.md

 # File-Operation
-The repo have some simple file related operations. this contain code for,
+The repository contains file related operations.
+This contain code for,

 A ReadWrite byte array
 letters counting in a file